Toward Generalizable Forgery Detection and Reasoning: Experiment

+As shown in Table~\ref{tab:loki}, existing MLLM-based detectors achieve only near–random-guessing detection accuracy on the LOKI benchmark, primarily due to their high false positive rates on real images.
+In contrast, our method demonstrates superior detection and reasoning capabilities compared to MLLM-based detectors.

-On the LOKI benchmark, our method demonstrates superior reasoning capabilities compared to FakeShield \cite{xu2024fakeshield}.
-We observe that our method exhibits a decline in BLEU-1 and ROUGE-L scores on the LOKI benchmark compared to the MMFR-Dataset.
-Through further analysis, we find that the 229 reasoning samples in the open-ended VQA comprises certain fake document images.
+Besides, we observe that our method exhibits a decline in BLEU-1 and ROUGE-L scores on the LOKI benchmark compared to the MMFR-Dataset.
+Through further analysis, we find that the 229 reasoning samples in the open-ended VQA comprises certain satellite and document images.
 These images differ significantly from natural images in reasoning patterns, resulting in reduced lexical coverage and disrupted word order alignment.
-Despite the inclusion of unseen domains such as documents, medical and satellite images, our method maintains robust detection performance on the LOKI benchmark, significantly outperforming FakeShield \cite{xu2024fakeshield}.

-We further compare the detection performance of traditional detectors and our method.
-The LOKI benchmark includes fake images generated by ten state-of-the-art generative models, posing a great challenge for detectors.
-Among all methods, only FreqNet \cite{tan2024frequency} and our method achieve over 80\% detection accuracy, whereas the performance of other detectors remains suboptimal.
+Figure \ref{fig:loki_vis} shows a representative case with correct prediction despite a low BLEU-1 score.
+Notably, the LOKI's annotation contains semantic redundancy (``lion's texture has poor detail'' and ``texture of the hair lacks detail'') as well as fine-grained hallucination (``some beards exhibit abnormal bifurcation...not connected to the face'').
+In contrast, our model performs reliable reasoning from both low-level and high-level perspectives and successfully identifies a key cue, that the abnormal size and distortion of the lion’s mouth and teeth, which is not included within the ground truth annotation.